 The excess of dietary salt is one of the main contributing factors when it comes to high blood pressure, cardiovascular disease and stroke.
 Processed foods (R) are the main culprits behind high-sodium diets, especially when it comes to deli meat, various types of cheese-based products and frozen foods (the latter contain significant quantities of salt).

 Store-bought bread often contains a lot of salt, as this is falsely associated with flavor and taste.
-Even when one tries to maintain a balance and varied diet, that person will end up consuming more salt than it is necessary.
-The only solution remains to keep track of the overall sodium intake and make adjustments to the diet, in order to stay with the recommended limits.
+Even when one tries to maintain a balanced diet, that person will end up consuming more salt than it is necessary.
+The only solution remains to use a sodium tracker to keep track of the overall sodium intake and make adjustments to the diet, in order to stay with the recommended limits.

 To get started using CareClinic for tracking your sodium, click here.